Salt Edge PSD2 Compliance Logo

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a way to securely transmit information.
 Salt Edge PSD2 Compliance API requires JWTs to authorize each API request.
 Implementing a standard that allows Providers and TPPs to securely transmit information provides greater protection of sensitive data and the entire Salt Edge PSD2 Compliance Solution.

 Salt Edge PSD2 Compliance uses JWTs as a vehicle to send and receive signed requests to and from Connector.
 Connector is supposed to receive JWT signed requests from Salt Edge PSD2 Compliance on any of Connector Endpoints described in documentation and respond with a JSON.
-Connector is required to send a JWT signed request on any of Salt Edge Endpoints described in documentation and receive an empty JSON with a HTTP status code as a response.
+Connector is required to send a JWT signed request (RS256, RS384, RS512 alghorithm) on any of Salt Edge Endpoints described in documentation and receive an empty JSON with a HTTP status code as a response.

 Salt Edge PSD2 Compliance will always send requests with a JWT signed by its private key.
 This allows Connector the ability to validate that the request form Salt Edge PSD2 Compliance has not been tampered with.